Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 1. Lupus Anticoagulant

-Result: positive or negative.
+Results are reported as positive or negative.

 2. Anticardiolipin Antibodies